During these difficult and uncertain times, psychotherapy and mental health services are more important and more in-demand than ever.

 In conclusion, we hope this guide has helped you and your practice understand the basics of psychotherapy medical billing and coding.
 No matter your field, all providers must complete the proper medical documentation, explain the medical need for services rendered, and submit clean claims to insurance companies.

 If the documentation is clear and well written, billing is easy.
-Make a habit of keeping up to date on the latest changes in psychotherapy medical billing, and you’ll save yourself a lot of trouble down the road.
+Make a habit of keeping up to date on the latest changes in psychotherapy medical billing, and you will save yourself a lot of trouble down the road.

 Looking for some quick assistance with your psychotherapy medical billing?